jackalhan/qa_datasets_converter/README.md

-# Dataset Converter for QA Tasks
+# Dataset Converter for Question-Answering (QA) Tasks
 Dataset Converter for QA Tasks: from one format to other one

 #### QA Dataset Formats: